Abstract submission deadline: 28th of January, 2020

 The Geography of Creativity, Innovation, and Entrepreneurship – Implications for Regional Growth and Development

-we have xx special sessions.
-Full list of theme and special sessions.
+we have 12 special sessions.
+Complete list of theme and special sessions.

 Following the tradition established by the previous Uddevalla symposia, starting in 1998, the 23rd symposium is designed to bring together leading-edge views of senior academic scholars and mix them with the critical and creative views of post-docs and PhD students engaged in their thesis work.
 We welcome researchers from various fields, such as economic geography, entrepreneurship, international business, management, political science, regional economics, small business economics, sociology and urban and regional planning.

 The objectives of the twenty-third Uddevalla Symposium 2020 are: i) to provide a unique opportunity for scholars including senior and junior researchers to discuss path-breaking concepts, ideas, frameworks and theories in plenary key-note sessions and parallel competitive paper sessions, and ii) to facilitate the development and synthesis of important contributions into cohesive and integrated collections for potential publication.
 Therefore, unpublished complete papers are invited for presentation and feedback from other scholars.